fauna-labs/vue-fauna-edge-api/README.md

 ## Setup

-Install dependencies first.
+Clone this project. `cd` into the folder and  install dependencies.
 It is needed to run "migrations" in the next step.
 ```
 npm install
 ```